Irene-24/generator/gen-art.md

+# Automate boilerplate code generation with Node.js

 We've all created projects before.
-It's the same old story
+It's the same old story.

 Run `npm init [-y]`

 After that run `npm install <so-so-packages>`

 Then we have to create the files and folders and put some starter code.
-There are also configuration files and env files to setup.
+After that, there are also configuration files, env files, linters etc to setup.

+What if we can simplify that process?

 There are already several generator kits out there, but in this article, we're going to build our own custom generator.